ISTQBtrainer/ISTQB-Materials/README.md

 Hello!

-This repository is dedicated to professionals interrested into preparing for attending ISTQB exams.
+This repository is dedicated to professionals interested into attending ISTQB exams.

 Good luck with your preparation and exam!

+Your ISTQB trainer 🖖